 TSA Pre-Check comes with some great perks for getting through airports much quicker.
 And so naturally a lot of people wonder how they can get TSA Pre-Check without shelling out cash for it.
 In this article, I will walk you through a number of different ways to get TSA Pre-Check for free.

-Most of these methods involve credit cards but not all of them do.
+Most of these methods involve using credit cards like the Chase Sapphire Reserve but not all of them do.
 I’ll also explain to why you may NOT want to go with TSA Pre-Check and why you might consider going with other programs like Global Entry.

 What is TSA Pre-Check?

 TSA Pre-Check is a special Trusted Traveler program that allows you expedited access through airport security.
 At over 200 airports and with over 60 airlines, you’ll be able to enter a security shorter line and then once you make your way through the security screening you’ll get some special privileges like:

 - Keeping your shoes, belt, and light jackets on

 - Not having to remove your electronics from your carry-on